Vrekt/Arc/README.md

 Arc is currently built with Java 8 and requires ProtocolLib to be present on the server.
 In the near future, builds using Java 16 will be available for 1.17+ game versions.

+Head over to the [releases page](https://github.com/Vrekt/Arc/releases) and download the latest version.
+Then, place the jar file into your plugin directory.

 ##### ProtocolLib
 You can find ProtocolLib [here](https://www.spigotmc.org/resources/protocollib.1997/).